 Parents who live overseas should nominate a UK-based guardian for any under-18 student attending the University in case of an emergency.

-Students under-18 who firmly accept an offer from the University can apply for accommodation under the terms of the accommodation guarantee.
+Students aged under 18 who firmly accept an offer from the University can apply for accommodation under the terms of the accommodation guarantee.
 We will consider which type of accommodation is most appropriate for under-18s and let you know the accommodation options.

 Holding positions of responsibility

-Students under-18 are not permitted to hold positions of responsibility, whether in external organisations or in University clubs or associations.
+Students aged under 18 are not permitted to hold positions of responsibility, whether in external organisations or in University clubs or associations.